oba11/hm-demo/README.md

 This demo contains
 * Bootstrappng a Kubernetes cluster in vagrant environment
 * Starting a simple python app
-* Starting a nginx proxy container for the python app mentioned above
+* Starting a nginx proxy containers for the python app mentioned above
-* Testing the awesomeness of Kubernetes service discovery by scaling the python app and verifying it on nginx proxy.
+* Testing Kubernetes service discovery by scaling the python app and verifying it on nginx proxy.
+* Testing Consul service discovery by scaling the python app and verifying it on nginx proxy.

 ## Consul
 Change directory to `consul-vagrant` and read the instructions in the **README** on how to get it started.